-Event Mentors & Instructors (8-10 per event): Instructors lead the Scratch room, Rotating Content room, and interest tables in the Hacker room.
-Event mentors work in the classrooms assisting the instructors, helping students complete their tutorials or projects.
+Event Mentors & Instructors (4-6 instructors, 5-7 mentors per event): Instructors lead the Scratch room, Workshop Rooms, and interest tables in the Dojo room.
+Mentors work in the classrooms assisting the instructors by helping students complete their tutorials or projects.
 Requires 2.5 hours on the day of the event and up to 1.5 hours of prep pre-event.
 Event mentors may propose lessons they would like to instruct.

 Event Ushers (non-technical, 1-2 per event): Event Ushers help staff the laptop checkout table and guide guests from the elevators to the correct classroom.

 IT/Hardware (1-2 per event): IT/Hardware volunteers help maintain the fleet of Chromebooks and Linux laptops that we loan to students.
 They make sure that the machines are kept updated and work with mentors to add any needed software resources for current/upcoming workshops.